HALFpipe/HALFpipe/README.rst

 Welcome to the mindandbrain/pipeline!
 =====================================

-``mindandbrain/pipeline`` is a Docker container for fast, accurate, and reproducible analysis of functional magnetic imaging data.
+``mindandbrain/pipeline`` is a Docker container that facilitates reproducible analysis of fMRI data, including preprocessing, single-subject, and group analysis.

 It uses `fmriprep <https://fmriprep.readthedocs.io/>`_ for preprocessing, and `FSL <http://fsl.fmrib.ox.ac.uk/>`_ for statistics.